Primary Care

 Routine Screenings for Patients in Their 40s

-In addition to the screenings you were receiving in your thirties, you will now be monitored for additional diseases of the male and female reproductive system.
+chart for routine health screenings at age 50 In addition to the screenings you were receiving in your thirties, you will now be monitored for additional diseases of the male and female reproductive system.
 You will continue your screenings schedule and frequency from when you were in your thirties, and your doctor may add the following:

 Women